vishvAsa/tipiTaka/meta/articles/MT_lekhAH/counter-religion.md

 > and those that are Awareness Beings (jñāna-sattva).
 >
 > In this case, those gods are also teachers of the path to ordinary nirvāṇa the knowledge and attainment of the Bhagavat Vairocana, you should view gods, such as Iśvara and Brahmā, etc., as Awareness Beings emanated from the Body of Vairocana.

+## kAlachakra return
+The kAlachakra presents a consciously unified vision.
+The bauddha's were clearly returning like errant child back to the parent for help as the marUnmatta's were bearing down.

+> For example, Śrī Kālacakra 3.169 and Vimalaprabhā 3.5.169 allow the Kālacakra initiate who understands reality to behave as a Buddhist, a Śaiva, a naked Paramahaṃsa, a Vaiṣṇava, a householder who has undergone brahmanical initiation, a brahman, a Kāpālika, a Jaina, an ordinary householder, a guard, a silent hermit, a madman, a Kula, a scholar, or a pupil.